Industrial Emissions Directive in process of revision

 - Remain the scope of the IED, i.e. to regulate emissions to air, land and water from industrial processes.
 The Directive should not regulate areas already subject to regulation in other legislation, for example REACH, EU Emissions Trading System (ETS) and waste legislation.
 Should the scope be widened with further issues, as well as including more sectors, it risks overlapping other legislation and implies time-consuming work revising the Best Available Techniques Reference documents (BREFs).
 Moreover, already long permit processes may be even longer.

 - The IED already contributes, directly and indirectly, to the circular economy through the paragraphs on resource efficiency, waste minimisation, recirculation, etc, even if the term circular economy is not actually used in the legislation.
-IED may contribute to CE but is not the main tool, as IED is for processes in an installation but circular economy’s preconditions can be strengthened in the BREF-guidance.
+IED may contribute to circular economy but is not the main tool, as IED is for processes in an installation but circular economy’s preconditions can be strengthened in the BREF-guidance.

 - The steel industry is part of the ETS.
 Article 9.1 of the IED states that, the permit shall not include an emission limit value for direct emission of green house gases.
 Instead, emission reductions are made at the lowest possible cost within the framework of the ETS.
 At this juncture, to set BAT-AELs for greenhouse gases would put at risk the prevailing system and, moreover, constitute double regulation.
 It is already fully possible to make assessments of new techniques for decarbonization within the framework of the BREF in the same way as other techniques are assessed in the Sevilla process (see description of the process below).
 The selection of fuel and the work on behalf of energy efficiency also contribute indirectly to reduced emissions.